wp-plugins/gallerylink/readme.txt

 * Directory name and file name support for multi-byte character.

-GalleryLink outputs as a gallery from the media library.

-* Support the classification of the category.
-Use the caption of the media library, and are classified.

 (Photos, music, videos, documents) data that is supported.

 If you want to use only the data of the media library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).